-This year marks the 120th anniversary of The King’s Fund.
-We will be sharing highlights from our digital archive to bring our history to life and celebrate some of our achievements.
+2017 marked the 120th anniversary of The King’s Fund.
+We shared highlights from our digital archive to bring our history to life and celebrate some of our achievements.
 This blog – the first in a series exploring our history – looks at how the Fund was created and how it raised and spent money in its first decade.

 The King's Fund was set up in 1897 as an initiative of the then Prince of Wales to celebrate 60 years of Queen Victoria's reign.
 Victorian times had seen many advancements in medicine and technology, from the discovery of x-rays to the foundation of the British Medical Association.
 It was also an era of great philanthropy.
 It was within this context that the Fund was established with the initial aim of raising money for voluntary hospitals, which cared for the poor.